dancewithtruth/boards/README.md

 ## Project Setup

-Make sure you have docker installed:
+Please make sure you have docker installed:

 `docker-compose up`

-You may need to run `chmod +x ./start.sh` locally since your host machine is mounted onto the container and will need access to the `start.sh`
+You may need to run `chmod +x ./start.sh` locally since your host machine is mounted onto the container and will need access to the `start.sh` script to start the backend server.

 ## Migrations

-Identify the container ID or name (should be `boards-server`)

-`docker ps`

-Access the container's terminal
+First access the container's terminal

-`docker exec -it <container_id_or_name> /bin/bash`
+`docker exec -it boards-server /bin/bash`

-From here you can run commands inside the container.
-The container already has `golang-migrate` installed.
-To add a new migration,
+Now that you have access to the installed `golang-migrate` library, you can run migrations in the container:

 `migrate create -ext sql -dir db/migrations -seq create_users_table`